jtakayama/makahiki/install/ubuntu_readme.txt

 Appendix A. Notes on Log Files
 ===============================================================================
-Log files are created by ubuntu_installer.py in in makahiki/install/logs.
+Log files are created by ubuntu_installer.py in makahiki/install/logs.
 The log file names follow this format:
 <script-type>_<timestamp>.log